 Signs of kidney disease

-Kidney disease may not become noticeable until it’s advanced, so it’s important to be aware of the signs that you may have trouble.
+Kidney disease may not become noticeable until it’s advanced, so it’s important to have kidney function measured periodically through blood tests.
+You should also be aware of the signs that you may have trouble.
 The symptoms of kidney disease include

 - feeling tired, having low energy

 - swollen feet and ankles

 - puffiness around the eyes, particularly in the morning

 - need to pee more often, especially at night